-- CO 1: To compare and contrast products and ideas in technical texts. - CO 2: To identify and report cause and effects in events, industrial processes through technical texts - CO 3: To analyze problems in order to arrive at feasible solutions and communicate them in the written format. - CO 4: To present their ideas and opinions in a planned and logical manner. - CO 5: To draft effective resumes in the context of job search.
+- CO 1: Compare and contrast products and ideas in technical texts. - CO 2: Identify and report cause and effects in events, industrial processes through technical texts - CO 3: Analyse problems in order to arrive at feasible solutions and communicate them in the written format. - CO 4: Present their ideas and opinions in a planned and logical manner - CO 5: Draft effective resumes in the context of job search